 Niche vs. Habitat

 In ecology, a habitat is a place where an organism or a biological population normally (or is adapted to) live(s), reside(s), or occur(s).
 It may be a forest, a river, a mountain, or a dessert.
 While habitat is a geographical place a niche is the relationship of a species with the components of an ecosystem.
-The niche of an organism depicts how it lives and able to survive in its environment.
+The niche of an organism depicts how it lives and is able to survive in its environment.
 Thus, a habitat may consist of many niches and could support various species at a given time.
 Niche is all about a single species as a part of a habitat with all its biological activities as influenced by biotic and abiotic factors.
 The niche of organisms could, therefore, be defined by living factors (e.g. predators, competitors, parasites, commensals, etc.) and non-living factors.